Find Affordable College Courses

 $12,297 Average Tuition & Fees

 Our analysis found Eastern Illinois University to be the best value school for music students who want to pursue a degree in Illinois.
-Located in the town of Charleston, EIU is a public school with a medium-sized student population.
+Located in the town of Charleston, EIU is a public college with a medium-sized student population.

-Full Music at Eastern Illinois University Report
+Read full report on Music at Eastern Illinois University

 $13,968 Average Tuition & Fees